XylonFu/JsonlBatch/README.md

 ### Idempotency

-For critical tasks that write to a database, ensure your `process_record` logic is **idempotent** (running it multiple times has the same effect as running it once).
+For critical tasks that write to a database, ensure your `process_record` logic is **idempotent** (running an operation multiple times has the same effect as running it once).
 This prevents duplicate writes if a job is restarted after a partial failure.

 ### Forcing Reruns

 To re-process specific, already completed items, set the `RERUN_KEY` in `config.py` (e.g., to `"force_rerun"`).
 In your `output.jsonl` file, add this key to any record you want to re-run (e.g., `{"id": "...", "force_rerun": true}`).
 The framework will pick it up on the next run.

+## License

+This project is licensed under the MIT License.